Kim Kardashian Helps Transport Afghan Women’s Youth Soccer Team to London

 Australia evacuated members of the Afghanistan women’s national soccer team, and the youth women’s team relocated to Portugal.

 Members of the development team, many of whom come from poor families in the nation’s provinces, managed to reach Pakistan and eventually obtain UK visas.
-But they were left in limbo for several weeks without a flight to leave the country as the time limit on their Pakistani visas reached its final countdown.
+But they were left in limbo for several weeks without a flight out of the country as the time limit on their Pakistani visas reached its final countdown.

 The team received help from the Tzedek Association, an American non-profit group that previously helped the last known member of Kabul’s Jewish community leave Afghanistan.